 “Happy Dance and Wild Party of All the Skeletons,” by José Guadalupe Posada

 José Posada drew hundreds of these lively-skeleton cartoons to illustrate satirical sheets written around the Day of the Dead.
 These broadsheets — also called calaveras — made fun of editors, politicians, society matrons, musicians: people high and low who forgot they were going to die.

 The blog symbol on this website samples a little-known image of Berlin’s TV tower.
-The tower itself is a big TV & radio broadcast antenna, in the center of Berlin, that outlived the East German regime which put it up.
+The tower itself is a big broadcast antenna for TV and radio, in the center of Berlin, which has outlived the East German regime that put it up.
 The artwork belongs to a now-ridiculous, but still arresting, canvas of German socialist fantasy: